 I managed to get a 11am reservation on a Sunday using the Reserve app.
 (You can sign up using my code: EJQRJO.)
 We got there right on time, and it was packed.
 People were actually getting turned away.
 So heed my words, get a reservation.

 Walking into the restaurant was pretty awesome.
 And by pretty awesome, I mean, pretty and awesome.
-It’s an big space with high ceilings and the overall vibe was cool.
+It’s a big space with high ceilings and the overall vibe was cool.

 We got a great seat near the windows and hunkered down.
 Our super hip and friendly waitress made some recs, and we ordered.

 Up first, pickles!
 The pickle plate has a some sour and dill pickles as well as pickled green tomatoes.
 The tomatoes were an excellent addition.
-If you like pickles, or sour things, this is a must.
+If you like pickles, or anything perfectly sour and vinegar-y, these are a must.

 We also ordered potato latkes.
 I remember my mom making these as a kid, and I literally tried to eat all of them.
 (Yeah, I’ve had a thing for food since… always.)
 But the potato latkes at Mamaleh’s are AMAZING.
 Like, seriously, no offense Mom, these are WAY better than yours.
 I love you, though.

 This fried goodness is served with applesauce and sour cream.
 I say mix both sauces with each bite.
-It might sounds weird, but you’re welcome.
+You’re welcome.

 The plate comes with tomato, red onion, capers, olives, cucumbers, cream cheese (I went with scallion) and your choice of bagel.
 I chose an everything bagel, obviously, because I’m not a terrible person.

 That’s it for the food.
-We definitely didn’t have room for the egg creams or milkshakes (sidenote: you can get the milkshakes with FoMu vegan ice cream) but I’ll 1000% go back just to try it.
+We definitely didn’t have room for the egg creams or milkshakes.
+You can get the milkshakes with FoMu vegan ice cream so I’ll 1000% go back just to try that.

-Mamaleh’s has a cute little shop near the entrance/exit of the restaurant.
-They sell homemade goods, classic Jewish deli items, as well as, food to take home to prepare yourself.
+OH… and Mamaleh’s has a cute little shop near the entrance/exit of the restaurant.
+They sell classic deli items as well as prepared foods to take home and devour in your pjs.

-Thanks, Mamaleh’s!
-I’m so glad you opened and that I discovered you.
-See you very soon!
-I’ll be the one in stretchy pants near the window.
+Welcome, Mamaleh’s!
+I’ll see you very soon!
+FYI I’ll be the one in stretchy pants near the window.